Avantgarde95/lets-style/README.md

 Run in the development mode

 - Run `yarn dev`
-- Open <http://localhost:3000/lets-style> on the browser
+- Open <http://localhost:3000> on the browser

-Generate the static website

-- Run `yarn build`
-- Run `yarn export`

 Check the code